Create a default TilemapA GameObject that allows you to quickly create 2D levels using tiles and a grid overlay. More info

 See in Glossary, from the GameObject menu (menu: GameObject > 2D Object > Tilemap).
 For the Hexagonal and Isometric Tilemap options, please refer to the documentation on their respective pages.

-This creates a new GameObject with a child GameObject in the sceneA Scene contains the environments and menus of your game.
+After selecting the Tilemap option, a new Grid GameObject is created with a child Tilemap GameObject in the sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
-The GameObject is called Grid.
-The Grid GameObject determines the layout of child Tilemaps.
+The Grid GameObject determines the layout of its child Tilemaps.

 Did you find this page useful?
 Please give it a rating: